 Subacute and Chronic Ataxia

 Most children presenting with subacute or chronic ataxia have a long-standing disorder such as nutritional issues or inflammatory, autoimmune, infectious, and endocrine diseases.
 Vitamin B12 and folate deficiencies are common causes of sensorineural ataxia in adults and children.

 Any child presenting with ataxia should be evaluated for the following:

-History of infection, trauma, medications, family history of ataxia or neurological disease, family history of a metabolic disease, headache, behavioral changes, prior motor development and the onset of ataxia.
+- Family history of ataxia or neurological disease, metabolic disease, headache, behavioral changes, prior motor development, and onset of ataxia

 The examination should evaluate for:

-- Infection: fever, neck rigidity, positive Kernig’s sign and Brudzinski’s sign.
+- Infection: fever, neck rigidity, positive Kernig’s sign and Brudzinski’s sign

-- Cranial nerve abnormalities suggest posterior fossa tumor compressing the cranial nerves as they originate from the brain stem or Miller Fisher syndrome.
+- Cranial nerve abnormalities: suggest posterior fossa tumor compressing the cranial nerves, as they originate from the brain stem or Miller Fisher syndrome

 - Weakness, abnormal gait, and ataxia or pseudo-ataxia: as in Guillain-Barré syndrome, myasthenia gravis, and tick paralysis